CSS background-clip Property

 The background-clip property is one of the CSS3 properties.

-For clipping a background to a text there is also a vendor-prefixed version of the background-clip property.
+For clipping a background to text, a vendor-prefixed version (-webkit-background-clip) is also available.

 Syntax